Cross Stitching for Complete Beginners: Where to Start

 Why do people love it?

 And then there's the community.
 Online stitching groups, pattern shops, and social threads are warm, generous places.
 People share progress photos, swap tips, and genuinely celebrate each other's work.
-It's a lovely corner of the internet. 🪡
+It's a lovely corner of the internet.

 Let's talk about time (but honestly)

-This is where some beginners get discouraged and I’ll be upfront.
+This is where some beginners get discouraged and I’ll be honest.
 Cross stitch is not fast, and that’s the point.
 It is a slow activity by design, so you should know what you're signing up for.

 A rough guide to what you might expect: